jodconverter/jodconverter/README.md

 ## What you want to know...

 - **SIGAR**: This fork does not depend on SIGAR.
+JODConverter only needs to retrieve office processes (PIDs) and kill office processes (using PID).
+It should work just fine without SIGAR with the actual process managers base on an older version of JODConverter.
+But I added the ability to use any process manager you would like to implement.
+More details on this feature later.
+For now, just look at the DefaultOfficeManagerBuilder class documentation.

 - **Dependencies**: The core project of this fork depends on slf4j, commons-lang3, commons-io, and the required LibreOffice libraries (for now, everything seems to work nice with OpenOffice too).

-- **Tests**: This fork has been tested (by me) only on Windows.
-But the library is supposed to work just fine on Mac and Unix.
-Any confirmation would be welcome.
+- **Tests**: This fork has been tested on Windows and Ubuntu.
+But JODConverter is supposed to work just fine on Mac and other Unix/Linux OS.
+Any confirmation would be welcome so we could build a list of official supported OS.

 - **What's next**: my goals are to:
 	- ~~Add some filters in order to be able to add text, images, and whatever we are able to change while converting a document.~~ *Mostly Done (text replacement, graphic and text insertion all done.
 Now ideas are welcome)*